amyasnikov/validity/README.md

-# Validity: vendor agnostic configuration compliance
+# Validity: vendor-agnostic configuration compliance
 <!--mkdocs-start-->
 ## What?
 Validity is the [NetBox](https://netbox.dev) plugin to deal with configuration compliance.
 You define compliance tests and Validity checks network device configuration files against these tests.
 As a result you can find out which devices are provisioned properly (according to the tests you have written) and which are not.